Flagstaff Hazardous Products Center (HPC)

 With this service, the HPC helps divert more than 150-tons of Hazardous and Electronic Waste from entering the Cinder Lake Landfill per year.

-Up-to-date statistics on waste diverted from Cinder Lake Landfill.
+Get up-to-date statistics on waste diverted from Cinder Lake Landfill.

 The Hazardous Products Center has strict rules that residents must follow to utilize the facility and its programs.
 Failure to follow these guidelines will result in being prohibited from using the HPC's services in the future.
 They are as follows: